 School Bus Camera: How to tell if it’s on…

 The system works by triggering stop-arm violation events.
-Every time the stop-arm extends, a video excerpt is sent to our processing center.
+Every time the stop-arm extends, a video excerpt automatically edited and sent to one of our safety specialists (the rest of the footage is purged from out system).
 BusPatrol buses can store over 7 full days of footage inside and outside the bus.
 The school bus camera provides safety surveillance for kids inside the bus.

 School bus cameras also discourage poor driving behavior around school buses.
 The camera is already recoding before the lights flash — then our automated system starts.
 The system edits a short excerpt of the day’s footage which is prioritized for review.
 If a violation occurs, we send that footage over to the police.
 In short, if you see the BusPatrol logo on a school bus, the school bus camera it’s recording.

 The important thing to know about School Bus Camera Violations

 Many drivers accelerate or speed up to avoid a ticket.
 Even though the stop-arm is not fully extended, the school bus camera is still recording.
 Drivers who attempt a ‘rapid pass’ will not avoid a ticket.
 This is because we can audit the recording before and after a driver passes.
 Agents at our processing center identify driver violations by timecode.
 Besides that, we have up to 7 angles from which to view a violating license plate.